alexyuan66/cpsc552-final-project/README.md

 ## Dependencies

-For convenience, we have created a `env.yml` file that can be run to install all but one required dependencies with the following command, creating the opencoder_env environment:
+For convenience, we have created a `env.yml` file that can be run to install all but one required dependency with the following command, creating the opencoder_env environment:

 ```bash
 conda env create -f env.yml